agaricide/on-design/README.md

 ## Semiotic Material

-Semiotics is an investigation into how meaning is created and communicated.[¹](https://signsalad.com/our-thoughts/what-is-semiotics/) My usage of "semiotics" in "semiotic material" is in reference to [Percian Semiotics.](https://plato.stanford.edu/entries/peirce-semiotics/) Pierce said the process of communicating is composed of 3 parts: a sign (or _signifier_), an object or idea (or _signified_), and the person recieving the sign (or _interpretant_).
+Semiotics is an investigation into how meaning is created and communicated.[¹](https://signsalad.com/our-thoughts/what-is-semiotics/) My usage of "semiotics" in "semiotic material" is in reference to [Peircian Semiotics.](https://plato.stanford.edu/entries/peirce-semiotics/) Pierce said the process of communicating is composed of 3 parts: a sign (or _signifier_), an object or idea (or _signified_), and the person recieving the sign (or _interpretant_).

 ##### Example 1:
 > The American flag is a signifier for the country of America.
 As an American, through shared cultural conditioning, it is also a signifier for American ideals: life, liberty, and the persuit of happyiness (classical libertarianism).
 The flag is the signifier, America & it's ideals are the signified, and I am the interpretant.